top of page

 How are funds from the local levies used?

-Funds generated by a levy provide mental health and addiction treatment, crisis services, education and suicide prevention services through a network of local, community-based agencies: Coleman Professional Services, Townhall II, Children’s Advantage and Family & Community Services.
+Funds generated by a levy provide mental health and addiction treatment, crisis services, education and suicide prevention services through a network of local, community-based agencies: Coleman Health Services, Townhall II, Children’s Advantage, AxessPointe, Family & Community Services, and Hope Town.

 When do I vote on the current levies?